On iterates of rational functions with maximal number of critical values: Introduction

-For proving Theorem \ref{main}, we use the following strategy.
+For proving Theorem \ref{t1}, we use the following strategy.
 First, we show that if $F$ is a simple rational function of degree $m\geq 4$ and $H$ is an indecomposable rational function of degree at least two such that the algebraic curve \be \l{cura} H(y)-F(x)=0\ee is irreducible, then the genus of this curve is greater than zero.
-Then we show that if \eqref{cura} is reducible, then either $H=F\circ \mu,$ where $\mu$ is a M\"obius transformation, or $\deg H$ is equal to the binomial coefficient $\binom{m}{k}$ for some $k,$ $1<k <m-1.$ Finally, using the theorem of Sylvester \cite{syl} and Schur \cite{sch} about prime divisors of binomial coefficients, we show that there exists a prime number $p$ such that $p\mid \binom{m}{k}$ but $p\nmid m.$ This implies that if a rational function $H$ is a compositional left factor of some iterate of a simple rational function $F$, that is, \be \l{eqa} F^{\circ l}=H\circ R\ee for some rational function $R$, then $H$ necessarily has the form $H=F\circ \mu$ for some $\mu\in \Aut(\C\P^1).$ Finally, from the last statement we deduce inductively the conclusion of the theorem.
+Second, we show that if \eqref{cura} is reducible, then either $H=F\circ \mu,$ where $\mu$ is a M\"obius transformation, or $\deg H$ is equal to the binomial coefficient $\binom{m}{k}$ for some $k,$ $1<k <m-1.$ Third, using the theorem of Sylvester \cite{syl} and Schur \cite{sch} about prime divisors of binomial coefficients, we show that there exists a prime number $p$ such that $p\mid \binom{m}{k}$ but $p\nmid m.$ The above statements yield that if $ F^{\circ l}=H\circ R$ for some rational function $R$, then $H$ necessarily has the form $H=F\circ \mu$ for some M\"obius transformation $\mu,$ and this fact allows us to prove the theorem.